Andouille Pasta

 NOTE: This recipe, photos, and post have been updated since it was first published in 2018.
 The changes made to the recipe are detailed in the recipe card, in case anyone wants to make it the old way.

 Pasta.
 The only thing everyone, young and old, can agree on at meal time in my house.
-Whether I’m short on time, inspiration, or ingredients, pasta is the thing I turn to almost every time.
+Whether I’m short on time, inspiration, or ingredients, pasta dishes are what I turn to almost every time.

-It can make great salads, like this Italian Pasta Salad that is a meal prep staple in my house, or this amazing 20-minute Pasta with Fresh Tomato Cream Sauce that just hits all the right spots, or this Spicy Mac and Cheese for when we’re craving some gooey, cheesy comfort food.
+It can make great salads, like this Italian Pasta Salad that is a meal prep staple in my house, or this amazing 20-minute Pasta with Fresh Tomato Cream Sauce that just hits all the right spots, or this Roasted Tomato Pasta when I want something quick, easy, but still delicious.
+If you love sausage in your pasta, definitely try this sausage kale pasta.

-Anyway, let’s not get distracted right now because I want to share this easy Cajun sausage pasta recipe that has been in my repertoire of quick weeknight meals for years.
+But today I want to share this easy, super tasty andouille pasta recipe that has been in my repertoire of quick weeknight meals for years.

 Like most of my weeknight favorites, it’s really versatile and I usually have some variation of the ingredients on hand.
 This means it’s perfect for those nights when you don’t have a plan and need to come up with something satisfying on the fly.